-I live in Cambridge, but like to travel -- I’m particularly fond of Sydney and Tokyo, and I love to visit the waterfalls of wherever I go.
-I’m a geek, no doubt, and enjoy riding my bicycle, vegan cooking (particularly baking!), photography, and haiku.
+I live in Cambridge, but like to travel—I’m particularly fond of Sydney and Tokyo, and I love to visit the waterfalls of wherever I go.
+I’m a geek, no doubt, and enjoy riding my bicycle, vegan cooking (especially baking!), photography, and haiku.

-In addition to the publications in my curriculum vitae, you can also read my research blog; If you are bored, you could check out my other (older) work including student projects from MIT and UMBC, and twenty years’ worth of photos and writing on the Web.
+In addition to the publications in my curriculum vitae, you can also read my research blog.
+If you are bored, you could check out my even older work including student projects from MIT and UMBC, and twenty years’ worth of photos and writing on the Web.

 Copyright (1997-2016) Joseph M. Reagle Jr.